 Characters — letters, spaces and punctuation used in a particular piece of web content.
 Traditionally, people paid more attention to word count.
 However, growth in the number of people who can easily create content online has made character counting more common.
 For example, the ideal headline for your vacation rental is only about 70 characters in length.

-Creative Commons (CC) — a collection of copyright licenses that people who create content can use to make their work available under certain conditions.
+Creative Commons (CC) — a collection of copyright licenses that people who create content use to produce their work available under certain conditions.
 While it can apply to everything from educational curriculum to artwork, it can be very helpful for finding photos to use on your website.
 For example, the “Attribution-NoDerivs” license allows you to use a photo as long as you attribute it to the original photographer and don’t alter the photo.
 A good place to start your search for CC images is search.creativecommons.org.

 Conversion Rate — the number of people who take a particular action that you want them to take.
 For example, this could apply to the number of people who visit your website and then contact you via your inquiry form, or the number of people who follow-up on inquiries by making reservations.